saboteur-team/docs/docs/game/formats/gametext.md

         type: u4
 ```

-### Xbox 360 2008 beta Version
+### Xbox 360 2008 beta

-Note: All integers are in big endian, on PC version they are little endian.
+Note: All integers are in big endian!
+On the PC version they are little endian.

 ```yaml
 meta: